tmaybe/dev.socrata.com/consumers/examples/simple-chart-with-d3.md

     .attr("transform", "translate(" + margin.left + "," + margin.top + ")");
 {% endhighlight %}

 Then we'll pull in our data using the SODA CSV output type and D3's [`d3.csv`](https://github.com/mbostock/d3/wiki/CSV) function.
 We don't need the `total` column that the dataset uses, so we'll use the [`$select`](/docs/queries.html#the_select_parameter) parameter to filter down to the four columns we really care about.
-We'll also use the `$$app_token` parameter to pass our [application token](/docs/app-tokens.html).
-In this case we've "redacted" it - you should register and supply your own:
+We'll also use the `$where` parameter to only get ridership after 1999, and the `$$app_token` parameter to pass our [application token](/docs/app-tokens.html).
+In this case we've "redacted" out the application token - you should register and supply your own:

 {% highlight javascript %}
 d3.csv("https://data.cityofchicago.org/resource/w8km-9pzd.csv?"
   + "$select=year,bus,paratransit,rail"
+  + "&$where=year>1999"
   + "&$$app_token=[REDACTED]", function (error, data) {
   ...
 });